CarlosCaltzontzin/brewery-app/README.md

 ### App

-The main component that serves as the entry point for the application.
+The main component serves as the entry point for the application.
 It handles routing, fetches existing breweries, and manages state.

 ### BreweryForm